Passing liquid poop frequently is diarrhea. It can be dangerous because it can lead to dehydration.

 - Sunken appearance to the abdomen, eyes or cheeks

-This can occur when nutrients are not absorbed due to rapid movement of food content in the digestive system.
+This can occur when nutrients are not absorbed due to a rapid movement of food content in the digestive system.

 Loose stools are temporarily and would resolve on its own.
 However, it is important to understand that loose stools can be deadly if dehydration sets in.
 So, steps must be taken to get rehydrated and to see a doctor if it is persistent.